Unit 3: Grade 10 Technological Design - Robotics - Intro to CAD Drawing Tools

 - Using the layer commands, make a new layers for hidden lines, centre lines, dimensions, ISO original, and ISO scaled, with each of their properties for object line weights of 0.60, hidden line weights 0.50, dimension and centre lines at 0.30 weight, using colours in sample shown

-- Now you can select appriate layer such as hidden and centre lines, and then locate and draw them in, so they are indivually controlled on their independent layers, then you can also insert the dimensions also on the dimension layer (see examples pictures above/below)
+- Now you can select appropriate layer such as hidden and centre lines, and then locate and draw them in, so they are individually controlled on their independent layers, then you can also insert the dimensions also on the dimension layer (see examples pictures above/below)

-- For the isometric, set your POLAR button (at the bottom right) to 30° and turn on, so that you can use a dynamic Relative Polar Coordinate cursor direction and distance and draw the isometric of your object at full 1:1 scale outside your ortho drawing limits/envelope area to the right, on a new layer- "ISO orig", so that you can copy to a new layer (using copy tool and layer change in properties panel) - "ISO scaled" and scale to fit in your drawing envelope, in the third quadrant
+- For the isometric, creat/set your ISO -Orig layer, set your POLAR button (at the bottom right) to 30° and turn on, so that you can use a dynamic Relative Polar Coordinate cursor direction and distance and draw the isometric of your object , at full 1:1 scale, outside your ortho drawing limits/envelope area, to the right on a new layer- "ISO orig".
+You will need to draw an "ISO circle" by creating a scaled elliptical for it to look correct.
+When done your ISO Step Block you will need to copy to a new layer (using copy tool and layer change in properties panel) - "ISO scaled" and scale to fit in your drawing envelope, in the third quadrant

 - In sheet view (also known as paper space), you will have to adjust to fit in view port (double click in view port window to activate), then double click on the outside of view port- the paper edge, to complete information block with name, date, material, and class

 Ensure the file extensions are correct and present.
+Ensure you have your PDF combinded file looked over by a peer mentor with their feedback on the top of each page.
 Here are examples of file naming conventions you should be using for CAD files:

 AutoCAD Web in Action Using the Custom Block Challenge